alexispaljic/itn-web/README.md

 npm run dev
 ```

-starts a development server and opens a browser window.
-Each time you save a file, the browser will reload the site so that you can immediately see the effect of your changes.
+starts a Web development server.
+In Codespaces it will also prompt you to open a browser window (locally, you are on your own).
+In both cases, each time you save a file, the browser will reload the site so that you can immediately see the effect of your changes.

 You are now ready to start working on the project.

 ### 4. Development cycle

   - Synchronize: download the most recent version of the project files
     (`git pull` locally),

-  - Edit the files as you see fit, then commit
+  - Edit the files, then commit your changes
-    your changes when you are satisfied with them
     (`git add` + `git commit` locally),

   - Synchronize: upload these changes to the project repository
     (`git push` locally).